 Target audience: Java SE/ Web developers

-- End-to-end web projects – develop, deploy, optimize, secure, and test production grade web applications, (micro-) services and clients with Hibernate, Spring MVC & REST;
+- End-to-end web projects – develop, deploy, optimize, secure, and test production grade web applications, services and clients with Hibernate, Spring MVC & REST;

-- Inversion of Control (IoC) and Dependency Injection (DI) in Spring – lookup vs. injection, constructor, setter and field-based DI.
+- Inversion of Control (IoC) and Dependency Injection (DI) in Spring – lookup vs. injection, constructor, setter and field-based DI in Java.
 Instantiating the container.
 Beans and BeanFactory Configuring ApplicationContext – basic configuration, classpath scanning and filters, component declaring meta-annotations.
 XML-based configuration using GenericXmlApplicationContext.
 Java annotations configuration (@Bean, @Configuration, @ComponentScan) – AnnotationConfigApplicationContext.
 Mixing XML & Java – @Import, @ImportResource.
 Instantiating beans using constructor and static/instance factory methods.
 Dependency resolution process.
 Dependencies and configuration in detail – values, bean references, inner beans, collections, maps, null handling, p- and c-namespaces, compound property names, depends-on, lazy initialization, autowiring.
 Excluding a bean from autowiring.
 Limitations and disadvantages of autowiring.
 (4 h)

 - Introduction to Spring Web MVC – Spring MVC architecture: DispatcherServlet, HandlerMappingm Controller, ViewResolver, View.
 Using Thymeleaf templates to build our first page.
 Building simple controller – @Controller, @RequestMapping.
 Passing data to the View using Model, ModelMap, and ModelAndView.
 Getting data with a request parameter – @RequestParam.
 Building a sample Spring MVC application.
 (2 h)